 Certain businesses are required by law to do drug testing for their employees and if they fail to do so, a series of fines and other consequences result.
-“Some companies only do drug testing because they have to,” Mike explained, “but wise company leadership will see the value in protecting people and minimizing costs, gladly embracing a drug testing program.”
+“Some companies only do drug testing because they have to,” Mike explains, “but wise company leadership will see the value in protecting people and minimizing costs, and will gladly embrace a drug-testing program.”

 “Some drug testing companies sign up new clients but offer little support,” Mike states.
-“Their clients are at a loss when there are compliance issues in a DOT situation or find themselves with non-effective results in a non-DOT program.
+“Their clients are at a loss when there are compliance issues, in a DOT situation, or they find themselves with non-effective results, in a non-DOT program.
 Wienhoff Drug Testing, on the other hand, has become a standard for providing effective drug testing programs.”

-Mike started at Wienhoff Drug Testing as an on-site collector in 2009, soon becoming a supervisor, then Operations Manager.
+Mike started at Wienhoff Drug Testing as an on-site collector in 2009, soon became a supervisor, then eventually, the Operations Manager.
 “I enjoy working with a business that has problems and helping them straighten out their drug testing program.”
 He says it is very rewarding to hear feedback like: